-Eating a rainbow of colours, such as blueberries, dark green leafy veg, carrots, and colourful bell peppers will give you an array of vitamins and minerals, AND will cut down drastically your cravings for bad foods as your body will be satisfied and not starving of nutrients.
+Eating a rainbow of colours such as blueberries, dark green leafy veg, carrots, and colourful bell peppers will give you an array of vitamins and minerals.
+And, will cut down drastically your cravings for bad foods, because your body will be satisfied and not starving of nutrients.

 5. INCORPORATE SPECIFIC FAT BURNING FOODS